32 things to do in the Scenic Rim

 3. Tour the local vineyards and cellar doors

 Exploring Brisbane’s backyard means chasing down local goods and producers – and yes, that definitely means cellar door tastings.
 Jump in the car and nominate a driver or join a tour to discover the Scenic Rim’s wine, beer and spirit makers.
-Cork ‘n’ Fork, The Vino Bus, Prestige Day Tours, Ambience on Tour and Queensland Day Tours will take you to wineries, while beer is covered by Hop On Brewery Tours.
+Cork ‘n’ Fork, The Vino Bus, Prestige Day Tours, Ambience on Tour and Queensland Day Tours will take you to wineries, beer is covered by Hop On Brewery Tours, and Drayhorse Shires will take you to both via a horsedrawn carriage.

 4. Camp nearby Lake Moogerah